 Accounts receivable are stated at the amount billed to the consumer.
 Once an electric consumer's service is shut off and the account is deemed uncollectible, the Corporation writes off the associated accounts receivable.
-An allowance is made for doubtful accounts based on experience and other circumstances which may affect the ability of members to meet their obligations.
+An allowance is made for expected credit losses based on experience and other circumstances which may affect the ability of members to meet their obligations.
 Accounts considered uncollectible are charged against the allowance.
 Delinquent receivables are written off based on individual credit evaluations and specific circumstances of the members.
 Recoveries of accounts receivable previously written off are recorded against the allowance when received.
+The activity in the allowance for credit losses was not significant for the years ended December 31, 2023 and 2022.
 Receivables are reported on the consolidated balance sheets net of such accumulated allowance.

 Credit evaluations are performed on most potential members before accepting them for service.
 Depending upon the results of the credit evaluation, a deposit may be required.
 If a member does not pay its bill based on the terms of the Corporation's service agreement, the Corporation may require an additional deposit as a condition of continued service.
+Expected credit losses are determined on the basis of how long a receivable has been outstanding, current economic conditions, and historical loss information.